dottjt/plastic/README.md

 ### life.

 - Character meets with a book Editor.
 They go out to lunch.
 Introduces the character and his style.
+- Exposes that the character finds others stupid, especially authority figures.
+An outcast.

 ### work.